-Sue Lee: A lot of readers won’t be old enough to remember this, but when I was about 6, I’d go to the shop and buy penny and ha’penny (half penny) sweets, also knows as ‘penny chews’ and ‘ha’penny chews’.
+Sue Lee: A lot of readers won’t be old enough to remember this, but when I was about 6, I’d go to the shop and buy penny and ha’penny (half a penny) sweets, also known as ‘penny chews’ and ‘ha’penny chews’.
 This is where the name came from, because it’s nostalgic, and sounds quite quirky, although I chose ‘choo’ because it looks better than ‘chew’!
 A lot of people think that my name is Penny Choo, however, so it probably wasn’t the best choice!
 Sometimes I think it might just be easier to change my name…

 MT: What is the biggest inspiration in your work?

 Sue Lee: Anything old!
-Inspiration comes from a lot of places – old teacups, silk scarves, 1950s handbags, vintage ornaments, old signs and prints, Western shirts, cars and trucks I’ve photographed over the years at classic car shows… It really is endless.
+Inspiration comes from a lot of places – old teacups, silk scarves, 1950s handbags, vintage ornaments, old signs and prints, Western shirts, cars, and trucks I’ve photographed over the years at classic car shows… It really is endless.
 And now that there’s Pinterest, a whole new world of inspiration is available at my fingertips!
 It’s brilliant.

 MT: What makes your product unique?

-Sue Lee: Well, hopefully the fact that they’re all created by me!
+Sue Lee: Well, hopefully, the fact that they’re all created by me!
 In terms of style, I don’t reproduce vintage images – I take something as a starting point (a pattern, a shape, a motif, a combination of colours) and develop something new from there, so you never know what direction something might take.

 Sue Lee: I don’t do brilliantly well on notonthehighstreet because you really have to put a lot of time and effort into keeping your shop visible and relevant, and I simply don’t have the time.

-For some people, it’s their main source of income, whereas for me, it’s a nice sideline as I mostly sell wholesale to shops and through my own website.
+For some people, it’s their main source of income, whereas, for me, it’s a nice sideline as I mostly sell wholesale to shops and through my own website.
 Where notonthehighstreet excels, however, is in marketing – they promote their site brilliantly, so I probably do a lot better on there than I do with my own site!

 MT: How is the importance of social media and e-commerce in your business?